yogilad/Klipboard/README.md

 # Klipboard - A Kusto Clipboard Companion
-Kusto Companion is a Windows Utility aiming for a simpler and intuitive data import experiece in windows
+Klipboard is a Windows Utility aiming for a simpler and intuitive data import experiece in windows

 Planned capabilities
-* Ingestion of clipboard text
+* Support clipboard tables, text, files and folders
-* Ingestion of clipboard files and folders
+* Quick actions such as Inline query of small data items or files, Single item external data queries and uploading data to temp tables
-* New or exisiting tables
+* Direct ingestion of limited amounts of data to existing or new tables
-* Multiple Service support
+* Queued ingestion of data to existing or new tables